mkdoc/mkql/doc/readme/guide.md

 ### Following Sibling Combinator

-The following sibling combinator is supported.
-Select code that is preceeded by a text node:
+The following sibling combinator is supported; select code that is preceeded by a text node:

 ```css
 p text ~ code